uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 # my neovim config
-This is my very minimul config with no ui clutter.
-However it does requires fzf
+This is my very minimul config with no ui clutter.\
+~~However it does requires fzf~~ I now use mini.pick

 ## List of my plugins
 ```